GrayedFox/qantas-automation-task/README.md

 ## Troubleshooting

 > add troubleshooting steps when encountered
-> note that if an invalid UUID is provided for the mersenne seed it will default to a randomly generated one
+> note that if an invalid UUID is provided for the Mersenne twister seed it will default to a randomly generated one

 ## Report